roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 }
 ```

-You can disable snapshot capturing with the `!snapshot` tag,
-much like `!test`.
+You can disable snapshot with the `!snapshot` tag, much like `!test`.

 ```ts
 export default {